zzmic/punched-card-reader/README.md

 5. Alternatively, do `make sim-test` (or `make sim-test-binary`) to run the simulation on *ALL* the test cards in the `sim/test-cards/` directory.

 ## Compile and Upload Arduino Sketches to the Arduino Board with the Makefile
+To compile and upload Arduino sketches to the Arduino® UNO R4 WiFi board, ensure that [Arduino CLI](https://arduino.github.io/arduino-cli/1.3/installation/) is installed and available in the system's PATH and that the [Arduino® UNO R4 WiFi board core](https://docs.arduino.cc/hardware/uno-r4-wifi/) is installed.

-If `arduino-cli` is installed and the Arduino® UNO R4 WiFi board is connected to the local machine, the following make commands (`make help` for help) that are built upon `arduino-cli` can be used.
+The following make commands (`make help` for help) built on `arduino-cli` can be used.
 - To list connected Arduino boards:
   ```bash
   make arduino-board-list